 All expenditure on the acquisition, creation or enhancement of fixed assets has been capitalised on an accruals basis.
-Capital expenditure under £5,000 is classified as de-minimus and is written down to the Fixed Asset Restatement Account and has no effect on the Balance Sheet.
+Capital expenditure under £5,000 is classified as de-minimus and is written down to the Fixed Asset Restatement Account and has no effect on fixed assets in the Balance Sheet.